 Wolfgang Luc.
-Thorn, born of a most unfortunate name but one which behoves itself to doing something creative with his time.
+Thorn, born of an unfortunate name but one which behoves itself to doing something creative with his time.
 Born in the late eighties, but of what century we are a little unsure of.

 His childhood was much the same as any other.